-Ethan Joella’s debut novel A Little Hope comes out on 11/2.
+Ethan Joella’s debut novel A Little Hope comes out this November.
 He teaches English and psychology at the University of Delaware and his work has appeared in River Teeth, The Cimarron Review, and other publications.
 He lives in Rehoboth Beach, Delaware, with his wife and two daughters.

 Living in a beach town, a place that becomes a tourist area in the summer, I sometimes forget how special a trip to the sea can be.
 The Fortnight in September by R. C. Sherriff reminds us of the importance of this type of vacation, and the story it tells—of becoming a different person while you’re away, of how essential it is to escape on holiday with loved ones—is one we all need to hear.

 Sherriff’s novel—originally published in Great Britain in 1932 and newly published by Scribner this September—never rushes, and it is the kind of quiet book we sometimes need.
 Readers can see themselves in the characters: Mr. and Mrs. Stevens are desperate for the trip to go well; they fret over small details, like changing trains and reserving a private cabana.
 Mary and Dick, the two older children, are each at once disappointed by the adult world and excited about its possibilities.
 There are hints that this story’s way of life is ending: Seaview, the boarding house they have always stayed in, won’t be able to keep up with the newer flashy hotels much longer.
 The Stevens’ family dynamic will soon evolve, too.